LincW0/Logisim-Connection-Language/README.md

  This does not support the "IMPT" feature addressed in /Formats/LCLFormat.txt

- output components are now fully organized.
+ Output components are now fully organized.

 ## Update log